SAP/cloud-security-client-go/README.md

 Any interaction with the Authorization Server e.g. fetching token keys or token exchange flows

 ## Env
-Parsing of environment provided by the Authorization Server e.g. xsuaa
+Parsing of environment provided by the Authorization Server e.g. IAS broker

 # Usage